mharty3/mharty3.github.io/_posts/2020-04-12-538-riddler-tshirt-cannon.md

 ---
-title: "538 Riddler: How to Catch a T-Shirt at a Music Festival"
+title: "Using simulation to make hard math easy: How to Catch a T-Shirt at a Music Festival"
 categories:
   - Blog
 header: